-Let’s take a more in depth look at each caliber, the ballistics they offer, as well as some history of each based on the rifle setup we used and the specific rifle cartridge weights.
+Let’s take a more in depth look at each caliber, the ballistics they offer, as well as some history for each one based on the rifle setup we used and the specific rifle cartridge weights.
 But before we move on, let’s give a brief overview —

 444 Marlin VS 45-70 Ballistics

 Out of a 24″ barrel with a 160 yard zero, and a 265 grain projectile 444 Marlin has a muzzle velocity of 2,325 feet per second with 3,181 pound feet of energy.
 At 100 yards bullet velocity slows to 1,971, with 2,286 pounds of energy.
 Comparatively, out of a 24″ barrel with a 142 yard zero and a 325 grain bullet, the 45-70 GOVT has a muzzle velocity of 2,050 with 3,033 pounds of energy.
 At 100 yards velocity slows to 1,730 feet per second and energy drops to 2,159 pound feet.

 Overall, the 444 is the flatter shooting of the two and has less of a drop, overall.
 The main difference between the two really starts when you begin to stretch them out more, say, past 150 yards.